The power supplies issue

 - Gently open the door/lid/latch

-- Take the diskette
+- Take the diskette out

-- immediately store the diskette in its protective sleeve
+- Immediately store the diskette in its protective sleeve

 - Gently close the door/lid/latch